Over-parameterization and Adversarial Robustness in Neural Networks: An Overview and Empirical Analysis: Study Design

 \subsubsection{AutoAttack}

 AutoAttack is an ensemble of different typologies of attacks~\citep{croce2020reliable}.
 It leverages three white-box and one black-box attack.
 The three white-box attacks include Automated PGD with Carlini-Wagner loss \(APGD_{CW}\), Automated PGD with Difference of Logits Ratio loss \(APGD_{DLR}\), targeted Fast Adaptive Boundary (FAB) attack, and Square Attacks as the black-box attack ~\citep{andriushchenko2020square}.
 The Automated PGD (APGD) is the standard PGD attack with a fixed number of iterations and adaptive step size.
-It uses Carlini-Wagner Loss and Difference of Logits Ratio loss instead of cross-entropy loss.

-\(APGD_{CW}\) is an untargeted attack whereas \(APGD_{DLR}\) is a targeted attack.
+It uses Carlini-Wagner Loss and Difference of Logits Ratio loss instead of cross-entropy loss. \(APGD_{CW}\) is an untargeted attack whereas \(APGD_{DLR}\) is a targeted attack.
 Namely, it computes the adversarial example ad-hoc to have it misclassified as a specific class.
 If it does not succeed, it considers a different class as the target class.
 The third parameter-free white-box attack is the targeted version of the Fast Adaptive Boundary (FAB) attack ~\citep{croce2020minimally}.
 Finally, Square Attack is an untargeted black-box attack based on random search and is not affected by gradient masking.
-Gradient masking is a common adversarial defense against gradient-based attack algorithms that makes the gradient usually computed by these attacks uninformative, which makes the attacker unable to compute an effective adversarial example.
+Gradient masking is a common adversarial defense~\citep{athalye18} against gradient-based attack algorithms that makes the gradient usually computed by these attacks uninformative, which makes the attacker unable to compute an effective adversarial example.
 However, thanks to the transferability property of adversarial examples \citep{demontis19-usenix}, these defense techniques can be easily broken by computing an attack against a model owned by the attacker (surrogate).
 These four attacks are packaged in a single module that serves as a diversified attack and helps evaluate the reliability of the results we obtained from our primary PGD experiments.